Use Windows 10 templates to configure group policy settings in Microsoft Intune

 You can complete this task using Administrative Templates in Microsoft Intune.
 The administrative templates include hundreds of settings that control features in Microsoft Edge version 77 and later, Internet Explorer, Microsoft Office programs, remote desktop, OneDrive, passwords and PINs, and more.
 These settings allow group administrators to manage group policies using the cloud.

 The Windows settings are similar to group policy (GPO) settings in Active Directory (AD).
 These settings are built in to Windows, and are ADMX-backed settings that use XML.
 The Office and Microsoft Edge settings are ADMX-ingested, and use the ADMX settings in Office administrative template files and Microsoft Edge administrative template files.
-But, the Intune templates are 100% cloud-based.
+And, the Intune templates are 100% cloud-based.
 They offer a simple and straight-forward way to configure the settings, and find the settings you want.

 Administrative Templates are built in to Intune, and don't require any customizations, including using OMA-URI.
 As part of your mobile device management (MDM) solution, use these template settings as a one-stop shop to manage your Windows 10 devices.